 Interested in learning more?

-Visit our wildlife page and consider joining an Evening Wildlife Safari or visiting The Lake Louise Sightseeing Lift, Gondola & Interpretive Centre.
+Visit our wildlife page and consider joining an Evening Wildlife Safari or visiting the interpretive centre at the Lake Louise Ski Resort & Summer Gondola.
 The Banff Park Museum National Historic Site is another option, with an extensive taxidermy collection of local specimens.